michaelzhu1/Zoomm/README.md

 ## Future Implementation
-***

 #### Likes
 User has the ability to like photos from Feed and Discover page, but not their own photos.
 #### Comments
 User has the ability to comment on photos from Feed and Discover page.
 User can also like or comment on the comments.
 #### Tags
-Each photo can have a maximum amount 10 tags, which will eventaully be used to sort into different albums.
+Each photo can have a maximum amount 10 tags, which will eventually be used to sort into different albums.

 ***
 See the development ![README](https://github.com/michaelzhu1/Zoomm/wiki) for a list of components, sample state, DB schema, and wireframes.